25143 Itokawa: Orbit and classification

 Itokawa belongs to the Apollo asteroids.
 They are Earth-crossing asteroids and the largest dynamical group of near-Earth objects with nearly 10,000 known members.
 Itokawa orbits the Sun at a distance of 0.95–1.70 AU once every 18 months (557 days; semi-major axis of 1.32 AU).
 Its orbit has an eccentricity of 0.28 and an inclination of 2° with respect to the ecliptic.
 It has a low Earth minimum orbital intersection distance of 0.0131 AU, which corresponds to 5.1 lunar distances.

 Left: orbital diagram of Itokawa in December 2006.
-Right: animated orbits of Itokawa (green) and Earth (blue) around the Sun.
+Right: animated orbits of Itokawa (green), Earth (blue), and Mars (orange), around the Sun.

 Exploration

 This artist's impression, based on detailed spacecraft observations, shows the strange peanut-shaped asteroid Itokawa.

 In 2000, it was selected as the target of Japan's Hayabusa mission.
 The probe arrived in the vicinity of Itokawa on 12 September 2005 and initially "parked" in an asteroid–Sun line at 20 km, and later 7 km, from the asteroid (Itokawa's gravity was too weak to provide an orbit, so the spacecraft adjusted its orbit around the Sun until it matched the asteroid's).
 Hayabusa landed on 20 November for thirty minutes, but it failed to operate a device designed to collect soil samples.
 On 25 November, a second landing and sampling sequence was attempted.
 The sample capsule was returned to Earth and landed at Woomera, South Australia on 13 June 2010, around 13:51 UTC (23:21 local).
 On 16 November 2010, the Japan Aerospace Exploration Agency reported that dust collected during Hayabusa's voyage was indeed from the asteroid.